TeamRizu/OutFox-Serenity/README.md

-# OutFox-Serenity
+# OutFox Serenity

 ![](https://projectmoon.dance/themes/moondance/assets/images/serenity-front-logo.png)

 The community pack content for Project OutFox.
+Learn more [here](https://projectmoon.dance/outfox-serenity).

 Folders might include a "credits.txt" file which defines license for defined content, if not defined then the content falls back to [OutFox Serenity Guidelines](https://projectmoon.dance/serenity-guidelines)